 Red-eared Slider (Trachemys scripta elegans)

-Red eared sliders are a Conditional species in Florida (68-5.002, Florida Administrative Code).
+Possession: Red eared sliders are a Conditional species in Florida (68-5.002, Florida Administrative Code).
 Individuals may apply for a Conditional/Prohibited/Nonnative Species Permit to possess red-eared sliders as personal pets.

 First year: Unknown

 Established status: Populations are confirmed breeding and apparently have been self-sustaining for 10 or more consecutive years.

 Estimated Florida range: 6 counties At least 10 years, 2 counties Less than 10 years, 2 counties Not reported breeding